locano-uvg/command-line-clue/game/notebook.md

 In the houses i found the blacksmith and gloves
-In the cottage i found noyhing, also nothing on the rooms there In the greenhouse of the garden i found a clue that told me to go to the meeting rooms on the town hall offices
+In the cottage i found noyhing, also nothing on the rooms there In the greenhouse of the garden i found a clue that told me to go to the meeting rooms on the town hall offices I looked for the clue ond the meeting rooms, but it just told me to go to the kitchen in the school, I also searched fot objects or people near but found nothing

 Location of the crime is still unknown - the room must have been empty when it happened...